 In a statement released by Zuckerberg, he calls for stronger Internet privacy and election laws that will “protect society from harmful content, ensure election integrity, protect people’s privacy and guarantee data portability,” as reported by CNBC.
 Even Zuckerberg understands that Facebook can be used to harass, defame, and violate the rights of others — and perhaps even steer an election.

 In the case of Trump blocking users on Twitter, it was found that he was in violation of the rights protected by the First Amendment.
 Only time will tell what other cases will be impacted by this decision and if any changes will be implemented, but for now, always be conscious of what you say on social media.
-You could be violating the private rights of others by publishing in unprivileged, and defamatory or otherwise, harassing speech.
-If you need guidance on Internet defamation, cyberbullying, or free speech issues on social media, contact the attorneys at RM Warner Law or visit RMWarnerLaw.com to learn more.
+You could be violating the privacy rights of others by publishing in unprivileged, and defamatory or otherwise, harassing speech.

 Looking for a Defamation Lawyer?